 The Authority has furnished all information in this Official Statement relating to the Authority.
-The financial statements of the Authority in Appendix A as of June 30, 2016 and for the year then ended have been examined by KPMG LLP, independent certified public accountants, to the extent set forth in their report, without further review to the date hereof.
+The financial statements of the Authority in Appendix A as of June 30, 2017 and for the year then ended have been examined by KPMG LLP, independent certified public accountants, to the extent set forth in their report, without further review to the date hereof.
 KPMG LLP, the Authority's independent auditor, has not been engaged to perform and has not performed, since the date of its reports included herein, any procedures on the financial statements addressed in those reports.
 KPMG LLP also has not performed any procedures relating to this Official Statement.
-Also included in Appendix A are the unaudited financial statements of the Authority as of December 31, 2016, and for the six month period then ended.